alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 ## Lighthouse

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) is a fabulous free and open-source tool from **Google**.
-Don't hesitate to check out the [project](https://github.com/GoogleChrome/lighthouse) on github, it's maintained actively.
+Don't hesitate to check out the [github project](https://github.com/GoogleChrome/lighthouse), it's maintained actively.

 It aims to imrove the global quality of the web pages - it is used as an audit tooling.